mone27/cuando/README.md

 [Doodle](https://doodle.com) is overall the best one but selecting multiple dates is a pain, [zvite](https://zvite.co) solve that problem but lack everything else.
 Then websites like [when2meet.com](https://www.when2meet.com/) almost do their job but the UI is too bad.

-The temporary name comes from the Italian quando which means when.
+The temporary name cuando, in spanish means when.

-P.S. help or suggestions how to find a proper platform is more than welcome :)